woodard/libabigail/doc/manuals/abipkgdiff.rst

     Compare ELF files that are shared libraries, only.
 Do not compare executable files, for instance.

+  * ``--private-dso``

+    By default, ``abipkgdiff`` does not compare DSOs that are private to the RPM package.
+A private DSO is a DSO which SONAME is *NOT* advertised in the "provides" property of the RPM.

+    This option instructs ``abipkgdiff`` to *also* compare DSOs that are *NOT* advertised in the "provides" property of the RPM.

+    Please note that the fact that (by default) ``abipkgdiff`` skips private DSO is a feature that is available only for RPMs, at the moment.
+We would happily accept patches adding that feature for other package formats.

   * ``--leaf-changes-only|-l`` only show leaf changes, so don't show impact analysis report.